Stephen Solarz: Post-Congressional career

 In 1993, Solarz was appointed as chairman of the U.S. government-funded Central Asian-American Enterprise Fund by President Bill Clinton to bring private sector development to Central Asia.
 He remained in this role until 1998.

-In 1994, Solarz was a leading candidate to be nominated as the United States Ambassador to India.
-However, Solarz was forced to withdraw from consideration after scrutiny of his efforts to obtain a visa for a Hong Kong businessman with a criminal record.
-Solarz's poor relations with members of the United States Foreign Service and the New York state political establishment were also identified as reasons for the failure of his nomination.
+In 1994, Solarz was a leading candidate for United States Ambassador to India.
+However, Solarz was forced to withdraw from consideration after scrutiny of his efforts to obtain a visa for Albert Yeung, a Hong Kong businessman with a criminal record.
+Solarz's poor relations with members of the United States Foreign Service and the New York State political establishment were also identified as causes behind the failure of his nomination.
 The post instead went to Frank G. Wisner.

-From 1994 until his death, Solarz remained active with the National Democratic Institute for International Affairs.
+From 1994 to his death, Solarz remained active with the National Democratic Institute for International Affairs.
 He was also a member of the Intellibridge Expert Network and of the executive committee of the International Crisis Group.
 Along with Zbigniew Brzezinski, Solarz served as co-chairman of the American Committee for Peace in the Caucasus.

 Solarz served on the board of directors of the National Endowment for Democracy from 1992 to 2001, and was awarded its Democracy Service Medal on retirement.
 He was also a founding member of the board of directors of the Hollings Center for International Dialogue, helping to establish the organization's presence in Turkey, and served until his death in 2010.